-Textile Exchange (TE) (formerly known as Organic Exchange) is a non-profit company incorporated in 2002 and is committed to the responsible expansion of textile sustainability across the global textile value chain.
-TE has its headquarters in the USA with staff and contractors in 8 countries.
-TE has developed several standards for the textile industry to support specific claims.
+Textile Exchange (formerly known as Organic Exchange) is a non-profit company incorporated in 2002 and is committed to the responsible expansion of textile sustainability across the global textile value chain.
+The headquarters are in the USA with staff and contractors in 8 countries.
+Textile Exchange has developed several standards for the textile industry to support specific claims.

-- Content Claim Standard – The Content Claim Standard is a chain of custody standard that provides companies with a tool to verify that one or more specific input materials are in a final product.
+- Content Claim Standard (CCS) – The CCS is a chain of custody standard that provides companies with a tool to verify that one or more specific input materials are in a final product.
 It requires that each organisation along the supply chain takes sufficient steps to ensure that the integrity and identity of the input material is preserved.
 It does not validate any claims about a product beyond the amount of a specific material that is in it.
 The standard does not limit which type of input material may be claimed, and therefore has broad application potential.
+This standard must be chosen by the CB in all cases.

-- Responsible Down Standard - The RDS allows companies to ensure that the down in their products comes from ethically treated geese.
-The chain of custody of the certified down is backed up by TE’s Content Claim Standard.
+- Responsible Down Standard (RDS) – The RDS allows companies to ensure that the down in their products comes from ethically treated geese.
+The chain of custody of the certified down is backed up by Textile Exchange’s Content Claim Standard.

-- Responsible Wool Standard (RWS).
-This new standard is a global benchmark for animal welfare and land management practices in sheep farming.
+- RWS is a global benchmark for animal welfare and land management practices in sheep farming.
 The RWS provides the industry with a tool to ensure sheep are raised with respect to their Five Freedoms, prohibits mulesing, and includes strict guidelines on other practices such as tail docking, shearing, and on-farm slaughter.
 Farms will be required to have strict management practices in place for the protection of land used for raising sheep.

-The TE Accreditation programme is open to any certification body which meets the requirements of the programme and has been pre-approved by the scheme owner.
-Forms for application for pre-approval by TE can be obtained from email@example.com
+The Textile Exchange Accreditation programme is open to any certification body which meets the requirements of the programme and has been pre-approved by the scheme owner.

-Certification bodies accredited under the TE scheme are required to certify against the relevant standard and abide by the interpretations and guidance contained in the relevant Implementation Guide, Logo Guide and other guidelines developed by TE, all of which can be downloaded from the TE web site.
+Certification bodies accredited under the Textile Exchange scheme are required to certify against the relevant standard and abide by the interpretations and guidance contained in the relevant Implementation Guide, Logo Guide and other guidelines developed by Textile Exchange, all of which can be downloaded from the Textile Exchange web site.

 Applicant certification bodies must first apply to the scheme owner by completing the application form and paying the application fee.